KoopaKiy/discord-guides/developer/simple-webhooks.md

 # Simple Webhooks

 Webhooks are a new way to send messages to a channel.
-They can be used by anybody with the link and a method to create POST requests without authentication and provide new ways to format messages.
-Currently, the ability to create webhooks are only in Canary and this feature is in Alpha.
-Therefor, things may change.
+They can be used by anybody with the link and a method to create POST requests without authentication and provide new ways to format messages. *Currently, the ability to create webhooks is only in Canary and this feature is in Alpha.
+Therefore, things may change.*

 ### Step 1: The interface